 “The more conversation that takes place before the move, the more planning that gets done, the better these moves usually go,” Jacobs says.

-Do you have a parent or older relative living with you?
+Are you open to the idea of letting your parents move in?
+Or do you already have a parent or older relative living with you?
 How have you handled the transition?